byme8/ZeroIoC/README.md

 Such an approach doesn't use any reflection underhood and can be safely used inside the AOT environment.

 # Plans
-- Performance improvements
+- Performance improvements(it already fast but can be better)
 - Improve extensibilty
-- Create separate easy-to-use nugets for common runtimes like Asp.Net Core, Xamarin, Unity3D.
+- Create separate easy-to-use bootstrap nugets for common runtimes like Asp.Net Core, Xamarin, Unity3D.